Unveiling the Wonders of the First Five Multiples of 9: A Deep Dive into Multiplication and Number Theory

 -

 Geometric Representation: These multiples can be visually represented using geometric shapes.
-For instance, 9 can be arranged as a 3x3 square, 18 as a rectangle (2x9 or 3x6), and so on.
+Take this case: 9 can be arranged as a 3x3 square, 18 as a rectangle (2x9 or 3x6), and so on.
 This connection to geometry adds another layer to understanding these numbers.

 -